 - Is too much of your day reactive?

-– Do you lack the control that you need to do your job/role properly?
+- Do you lack the control you need and want to do properly?

 - Do you sometimes do things against your better judgement?